mindsdb/mindsdb/mindsdb/integrations/handlers/rag_handler/README.md

     writer_org_id="writer-org", -- optional if openai is used writer_api_key="writer-api-key"; -- optional if openai is used
 ```

-You can create a RAG engine using this command and providing either [OpenAI](/integrations/ai-engines/openai) or [Writer](https://github.com/mindsdb/mindsdb/tree/staging/mindsdb/integrations/handlers/writer_handler#readme) parameters:

 Create a model using the `rag_engine`: